myty/AndcultureCode.JavaScript.Website/src/pages/blog/the-agile-project-methodology-at-andculture.md

 An agile approach is the best way to produce high-quality work quickly in a way that is inherently human because it leaves room for flexibility when things don’t work exactly as expected.
 When solving complex problems (what andculture calls “broken realities), you know upfront you can’t plan for everything.
 Flexibility is a necessity in producing outcomes that address the unexpected.

-## How does working in Agile benefit the client?
+## How does Agile benefit the client?
 The agency?

 In a traditional waterfall project approach, each phase depends on the deliverables of the previous one, meaning you wouldn’t know what the product is going to look like until the end.
-Both parties are blocked in by the constraints of the contract and there’s less room for innovation and discovery  (‘Aha!’ moments as we call them) .
-A partnership can sometimes be better supported working in agile, where flexibility and adaptability are bolstered, especially when the end deliverable isn’t clearly in sight yet.
+Both parties are blocked in by the constraints of the contract and there’s less room for innovation and discovery  (‘Aha!’ moments as we call them).
+A partnership is better supported when using agility, where flexibility and adaptability are bolstered, especially when the end deliverable isn’t clearly in sight yet.

 Client partners have the opportunity to embrace the flexibility agility gives them while keeping their vision of the product as the north star of operations.
 With regular reviews of work to ensure progress, clients have the opportunity to shape the work more closely.
 They can provide more feedback, ensure the product is providing value, and play an active role in prioritizing what is worked on.
 Ultimately, for clients,  an agile workflow means regular deliverables, efficient work, and more collaboration and control on the final product.